lakmaths/Bank_Loan_Singapore__Project/README.md

 1. BankLoanDefaultPrediction.ipynb

-it is the co-lab file, which includes all the python code used for Prediction
+it is the co-lab file, which includes all the python code used for Prediction\\
-2. Bank_Loan_LakData Science Project SLIDES
+2. Bank_Loan_Lak_Project SLIDES
 it contains the presentation of this project